 PLEASE SHARE OUR WEBPAGE HERE TO BRING MORE EXPOSURE TO OUR GREAT AVALONIA ARTISTS!

-By the way, we had some nice press coverage of Avalonia Festival IV on December 8, 2019 from Joe Y. Mora and JAX FILM interview show.
+We had some nice press coverage of Avalonia Festival IV on December 8, 2019, from Joe Y. Mora and JAX FILM interview show.
 Here is some highlights from Avalonia Festival IV!

 AVALONIA FESTIVAL IV AWARD WINNERS